GroAnita/JS2_CA/src/AI_LOG.md

 **JSDoc**
 Most recently I have used Ai to help me with what to put in @params in JSDocs on a couple of functions, untill I got more of a grasp on it.

+**Event handling**
+in my comment on posts system I got an issue where comments were being submitted 3 times.
+I did use AI to help me debug this, and it was very anoying when it suggested 1 console.log the perfect spot and the problem revealed itself immediately...
+I had initialized it 3 places.. that was a long night.

 ### Reflection

 As a beginner I sometimes feel very unsure if my solutions are correct.
 AI is a valued learning support too for me.